Opentrons/otone_docs/Setup_Mac.md

 Finnally, connect the RPi to 5V power supply in wall socket.
 This is the micro-USB like an Android phone charger, and goes in the top of the RPi in the slit in the aluminum box.

-_When you plug in the RPi, the robot will begin to boot up,_ and the motors will home at the end of boot (approx 3 minutes).
-Be ready for the motors to move before plugging in the RPi!
+When you plug in the RPi it will begin to boot up and the robot will home at the end of boot (approx 3 minutes).
+Be ready for the motors to move!

 ### Configure Network Settings